Harvard University COVID-19 updates

 • Laboratory in Biology, Biochemistry, or Instrumental Analysis.

-*GSAS is committed to ensuring that our application fee does not create a financial obstacle for prospective applicants.
-Waivers are available to those for whom payment of the application fee would be financially challenging.
+The application fee is $105 payable by credit card.
+Harvard Griffin GSAS is committed to ensuring that our fee does not create a financial obstacle.
 Applicants can determine eligibility for a fee waiver by completing a series of questions in the Application Fee section of the application.
 Once these questions have been answered, the application system will provide an immediate response regarding fee waiver eligibility.
+The application fee is not refundable

 Please note that GRE scores are no longer accepted.